 PEER-TO-PEER IDENTIFICATION PROGRAM

-Anticipated outcomes also include a higher rate of purported victims of trafficking receiving information about their rights and getting connected to professional social workers who can assist them in reporting their victimisation within the asylum-seeking process.
+Outcomes of the programme also included a higher rate of purported victims of trafficking receiving information about their rights and getting connected to professional social workers who were able to assist them in reporting their victimisation within the asylum-seeking process.

-In addition, victims of trafficking will be informed of the services provided by local NGOs that specialise in victim-centred care.
+In addition, victims of trafficking were informed of the services provided by local NGOs that specialise in victim-centred care.

 INTEGRATION THROUGH PEER-MENTORING

-The social workers each write field reports on the progress of the project.
-They are especially geared towards communicating concrete challenges that face third country national SoTs as they pursue integration in their host countries and the mitigated actions that have been taken to address these challenges.
-These reports are meant to be experientially based accounts:
+In the links, field reports on the progress of the project can be found.
+They are especially geared towards communicating concrete challenges that face third country national SoTs as they pursue integration in their host countries and the mitigating actions taken to address these challenges.
+These reports are meant to be experientially based accounts.